muratk5n/thirdwave/en/README.md

 You couldn't even help the country switch [to cotton](../../2023/01/little-america-chandrasekaran.html#cotton) instead of poppy seeds how else could you improve anything else?
 The point is moot.
-You should be glad you got your ass kicked and finally left.
+You should be glad you got your ass kicked and got to leave.

 "But if we stayed longer in Afghanistan girls could go to school"